JuliaAI/MLJ.jl/docs/src/index.md

 julis> tree = Tree() # instance
 ```

+where you will also be asked to choose a providing package, for more
-For more on identifying the name of an applicable model, see [Model
+than one provide a `DecisionTreeClassifier` model.
+For more on
+identifying the name of an applicable model, see [Model
 Search](@ref).
 For non-interactive loading of code (e.g., from a
 module or function) see [Loading Model Code](@ref).

-It is recommended that you start with models marked as coming from mature
+It is recommended that you start with models from more mature
 packages such as DecisionTree.jl, ScikitLearn.jl or XGBoost.jl.

 MLJ is supported by a number of satelite packages (MLJTuning,